Berserk-Games/Tabletop-Simulator-API/docs/ui.md

 ###getAttributes(...)

-[<span class="ret tab"></span>](types.md)&nbsp;Returns the attributes and their values of a UI element.
+[<span class="ret tab"></span>](types.md) Returns the attributes and their values of a UI element.
 It only returns the attributes (and values) for elements that have had those attributes set by the user.

 !!!info "getAttributes(id)"
     * [<span class="tag str"></span>](types.md) **id**: The Id that was assigned, as an attribute, to the desired XML UI element.